 You can download the certificate from the free CovidSafeBE-app (for iPhone and Android) by entering the CTPC code.
 If you do not have the app, you can also enter the code via MyHealth to download the document with the QR-code.

-If you don’t have a GP as yet, you can consult the list of doctors in Antwerp online or book an online appointment with one of the campus doctors .
+If you don’t have a GP as yet, you can consult the list of doctors in Antwerp online.
 If you need help finding a doctor, as a student you can contact the Office for Students Affairs (STIP) at email@example.com.
 Staff members can contact the International Staff Office at firstname.lastname@example.org.